MetOffice/simulation-systems/source/Development/testdata.rst

 All file requirements should be recorded in or alongside the files being deployed.

-Note that if a source file has a licence that imposes requirements on derived works, then an ancillary file (or an intermediate file used to generate an ancillary) does count as a derived work for the purpose of recording metadata.
+If a source file has a licence that imposes requirements on derived works, then any ancillary file (or an intermediate file used to generate an ancillary) counts as a derived work for the purposes of recording metadata.

 In cases where a file has been generated from multiple sources, it should be made clear where each licence/attribution/acknowledgement has come from.